forbes3100/bfield/README.md

 - In XCode, click "play" button (run).
 - Type "bl" to launch Blender.
-- Open file bfield_test.blend.
+- Open file platesm.blend.
-- Click the "Run Script" button in the bfieldshowmodal.py pane.
+- Click the "Run Script" button in the bfield.py pane.

 This adds the following keys: